bluebird75/luaunit/doc/index.rst

     function does not yield an error, or if the error message is not identical, the assertion fails.

     Be careful when using this function that error messages usually contain the file name and line number information of where the error was generated.
-This is usually inconvenient.
-To ignore the filename and line number information, you can either use a pattern with :func:`assertErrorMsgMatches` or simply check for the message content with :func:`assertErrorMsgContains` .
+This is usually inconvenient so we have introduced the :func:`assertErrorMsgContentEquals` .
+Be sure to check it.

+.. function:: assertErrorMsgContentEquals( expectedMsg, func, ... )

+    **Alias**: *assert_error_msg_content_equals()*

+    Assert that calling function *func* will generate exactly the given error message, excluding the file and line information.
+File and line information may change as your programs evolve so we find this version more convenient than :func:`assertErrorMsgEquals` .

 .. function:: assertErrorMsgContains( partialMsg, func, ... )

     **Alias**: *assert_error_msg_contains()*